JonnyDavison/WildHook/README.md

    - Section containing the product catalog categorized by type, brand, or fishing technique, allowing users to browse and filter based on their preferences.

 **Guides and Tips:**
-   - Dedicated section presenting fishing guides, tutorials, tips, and informative articles to educate and assist users in their fishing endeavors.
+   - Dedicated section, in teh form of a blog presenting fishing guides, tutorials, tips, and informative articles to educate and assist users in their fishing endeavors.

 **Community:**
-   - Community forum or platform for users to engage, share experiences, ask questions, and contribute to the fishing community.
+   - Community forum or platform for users to engage, by posting reviews, share experiences, ask questions, and contribute to the fishing community.

 **About Us:**
    - Page providing information about WildHook, its brand story, mission, values, and the team behind the brand.